praparn/kubernetes_202203/WorkShop_2.5_Kubernetes_RealWorld/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 * `nginx.ingress.kubernetes.io/canary-by-cookie`: The cookie to use for notifying the Ingress to route the request to the service specified in the Canary Ingress.
 When the cookie value is set to `always`, it will be routed to the canary.
 When the cookie is set to `never`, it will never be routed to the canary.
 For any other value, the cookie will be ignored and the request compared against the other canary rules by precedence.

-* `nginx.ingress.kubernetes.io/canary-weight`: The integer based (0 - 100) percent of random requests that should be routed to the service specified in the canary Ingress.
+* `nginx.ingress.kubernetes.io/canary-weight`: The integer based (0 - <weight-total>) percent of random requests that should be routed to the service specified in the canary Ingress.
 A weight of 0 implies that no requests will be sent to the service in the Canary ingress by this canary rule.
-A weight of 100 means implies all requests will be sent to the alternative service specified in the Ingress.
+A weight of <weight-total> means implies all requests will be sent to the alternative service specified in the Ingress. `<weight-total>` defaults to 100, and can be increased via `nginx.ingress.kubernetes.io/canary-weight-total`.

+* `nginx.ingress.kubernetes.io/canary-weight-total`: The total weight of traffic.
+If unspecified, it defaults to 100.

 Canary rules are evaluated in order of precedence.
 Precedence is as follows:
 `canary-by-header -> canary-by-cookie -> canary-weight`